salahelfatimi/Gestion-Stagiaires/README.md

 To get started with this project, follow these steps:

-1. Clone the repository using the command `git clone https://github.com/your-username/gestion-stagiaires.git`.
+1. Clone the repository using the command `git remote add origin https://github.com/salahelfatimi/Gestion-Stagiaires.git`.
 2. Install the dependencies by running `composer install` and `npm install` in your terminal or command prompt.
 3. Create a new database and configure your database credentials in the `.env` file.
 4. Migrate the database by running `php artisan migrate`.